Mast Cell Cancer In Dogs: For Us, A Little Bump And A Big Scare

 You only hear the word ‘Cancer’ and all other words just seem to bounce off your ears.

-But, the vet continued to repeat that we were lucky, it was 99% good news (even though it was actually malignant).
+But, the vet continued to repeat that we were lucky, it was 99% good news (even though it was malignant).
 It was mast cell cancer but stage one.
 He had never seen stage one mast cell cancer.
 He had only read about it in his textbooks—By the time he sees and tests most (cancerous) bumps, they are stage two.

 So what did this mean for Berlin?
 Matt and I have both had human relatives with cancer but not much experience with cancer in dogs.
 Well, our vet had already sent over the results to his colleague who specializes in canine oncology.
 They both agreed the margins were good (meaning there were enough healthy cells surrounding the removed cancerous ones).
-He added that another millimeter could be taken (so a really teeny tiny amount), but if it were his dog, he wouldn’t do it.
+He added that another millimeter could be taken (so a teeny tiny amount), but if it were his dog, he wouldn’t do it.
 This wasn’t sinking in yet.
 That there was nothing else that needed to be done.

 We had dodged a bullet.